mrkaleArduinoLib/gbj_appwifi/README.md

 #### Description
 The method processes the failed connection to wifi network.
-* The method should be called in handler for the event _WiFiEventStationModeDisconnected_.
+* The method should be called in failure handler for the event _WiFiEventStationModeDisconnected_.
 * If the serial connection is active, the method outputs the reason status of failed connection to wifi.

 #### Syntax